Bijective numeration

 Bijective numeration is any numeral system in which every non-negative integer can be represented in exactly one way using a finite string of digits.
 The name refers to the bijection (i.e. one-to-one correspondence) that exists in this case between the set of non-negative integers and the set of finite strings using a finite set of symbols (the "digits").

 Most ordinary numeral systems, such as the common decimal system, are not bijective because more than one string of digits can represent the same positive integer.
 In particular, adding leading zeroes does not change the value represented, so "1", "01" and "001" all represent the number one.
 Even though only the first is usual, the fact that the others are possible means that the decimal system is not bijective.
 However, the unary numeral system, with only one digit, is bijective.

 A bijective base-k numeration is a bijective positional notation.
 It uses a string of digits from the set {1, 2, ..., k} (where k ≥ 1) to encode each positive integer; a digit's position in the string defines its value as a multiple of a power of k.
 Smullyan (1961) calls this notation k-adic, but it should not be confused with the p-adic numbers: bijective numerals are a system for representing ordinary integers by finite strings of nonzero digits, whereas the p-adic numbers are a system of mathematical values that contain the integers as a subset and may need infinite sequences of digits in any numerical representation.
+Base-26 bijective numeration is commonly seen in the column labels of spreadsheets.